Graduate degrees: M.S. in electrical and computer engineering; Ph.D. in electrical and computer engineering

 As the United States strives to retain or enlarge its share of national and international markets, electrical and computer engineers will play a more important role in fostering innovation, increasing productivity, and creating intelligent systems to improve the quality of life for residents.

 Electrical and computer engineers work in research, design, development, manufacturing, sales, market analysis, consulting, field service, and management.
 They are employed in computer, semiconductor, software, aerospace, telecommunication, medical, radio, television, and power industries, and many graduates pursue entrepreneurial ventures.

 The undergraduate Certificate in Wind Energy is interdisciplinary.
 Work for the certificate focuses on energy, environment, and information science.
 The certificate integrates course work and faculty expertise from the Departments of Civil and Environmental Engineering, Electrical and Computer Engineering, Mechanical Engineering (College of Engineering), and Geographical and Sustainability Sciences (College of Liberal Arts and Sciences).
-The certificate is administered by the Department of Mechanical Engineering; see Certificate in Wind Energy in the Catalog.
+The certificate is administered by the Department of Mechanical Engineering; see the Certificate in Wind Energy in the Catalog.

 Undergraduate Programs of Study

 - Major in Computer Science and Engineering (Bachelor of Science in Engineering)